 |Primary thematic area||2013||2014||2015||2016||2017||2018||2019||2020|

 AFI’s SME Finance Working Group (SMEFWG)

-Created in 2013, AFI’s SME Finance Working Group (SMEFWG) has actively shared knowledge and experiences in the promotion of MSME access to finance in the network via development of policy guidance and in-country implementation.
-SMEFWG policy guidance is developed based on members’ demand and global strategic MSME finance topics.
-Its outcomes from the proven practical members’ national financial policies and action plans.
-These best practices can be voluntarily adopt by members within their specific requirements.
-It allows members to improve the existing or create better financing landscape for MSMEs.
+Created in 2013, AFI’s SME Finance Working Group (SMEFWG) actively shares knowledge and experience that promotes MSME access to finance in the network with the development of policy guidance and in-country implementation.
+Policy guidance is developed based on member demand and global strategic MSME finance topics, and its outcomes founded in the proven practical national financial policies and action plans of members.
+These best practices, which can be voluntarily adopted by members within their specific requirements, allow members to improve the existing or create a better financing landscape for MSMEs.